apshen/arageli/readme.txt

 Almost all build scripts are located in build directory of the distributive but some of them are spread along the directories.
-Choose proper platform directory for your system and build all or a particular part of the distributive.

 2.1 Microsoft Windows

-If you use Microsoft Visual Studio 2005, you can try to build solution that located at build/msvs_2005/arageli_all.sln.
-Please be informed that support of Visual Studio 2005 is deprecated.

 If you use Microsoft Visual Studio 2008, you can build solution that located at build/msvs_2008/arageli_all.sln.